Prime Minister Hariri resigns as Lebanon crisis turns violent

 A black market for U.S. dollars has emerged in the last month or so.
 Three foreign currency dealers said a dollar cost 1,800 pounds on Tuesday, weakening from levels of 1,700 and 1,740 cited on Monday.

 The official pegged rate is 1,507.5 pounds to the dollar.
-Salameh told Reuters on Monday the central bank would maintain the pegged rate when banks reopen.

 “Even if the protesters leave the streets the real problem facing them is what they are going to do with the devaluation of the pound,” said Toufic Gaspard, an economist who has worked as an adviser to the IMF and to the Lebanese finance minister.